Have you ever had skin so dry it hurts?

 Before we get into specific products, it’s worth repeating: your skin is an organ.
 Just like your heart or your brain, it is a complex part of your bodily system.
 Except unlike your brand and heart, it’s exposed to the outside world, and it often absorbs that which it comes into contact with.
 So, when you seek to keep this beautiful organ healthy, reach for natural and organic as much as possible.

 Without further ado, check out these three options we’ve engineered to provide lasting relief--one for your hands, one for your feet, and one for your whole body.

-Hand Goo is a go-to solution for people who struggle with dry hands.
+Hand Goo is a go-to solution for people who struggle with dry hands, resulting from playing hard outside, whether you're cleaning up your yard before the full on winter winds hit or you're out cross country skiing, ice fishing, or, heck, snowmobiling!
 Our proprietary blend is the first defense for cuts, scrapes, blisters, minor burns, calluses, dry cracked hands and fingertips.

 One of the key reasons people choose Green Goo over other alternatives is our ingredient lists.
 We make our own blends of organic and naturally infused products with ingredients we’re proud of:

 *Olive Oil, *Plantain, *Chickweed, *Yarrow, *Sage, *Calendula, *Chaparral, *St. John's Wort, *Comfrey Leaf, Gum Benzoin, Myrrh, and *Beeswax.
 Essential Oils of Lavender and Rosemary.